Alief Hastings High School

 Alief Hastings is a part of the Alief Independent School District and it serves grades 9 through 12.
 Ninth-graders are in the Alief Hastings Ninth Grade Center (6750 Cook Road, City of Houston, 77072) while tenth through twelfth graders are on the main campus (4410 Cook Road, City of Houston, 77072).
 The campuses had a combined enrollment of 4207 students as of the 2002-2003 school year.
 The opening of Alief Taylor High School reduced the overall class size at Alief Hastings significantly.
 Alief Hastings is considered to be the brother school of Alief Elsik High School.
+The two schools enjoy a friendly rivalry that heats up each year in the final football game when they play each other in a shared football stadium.

 The ninth grade campus is located in the International District although the main high school building is outside of it.

-In 2019, Hastings received a C grade from the Texas Education Agency.
+In 2022, Hastings received a score of 69 out of 100 from the Texas Education Agency.
+Alief Hastings is one of the largest high schools in the state.

 Campus students

 All Alief ISD elementary, intermediate, and middle schools feed into Hastings as high school placement in Alief ISD is determined by a computerized lottery: the lottery can result in either Elsik, Hastings, or Taylor.
 If a student was selected by lottery to attend a high school different from the high school of a relative currently attending or graduated from, the student may opt to transfer to that respective school.

 Students may also complete an application for the district's magnet high school, Kerr.

 Neighborhoods served by AISD include Alief, most of the New Chinatown, most of Westchase, Bellaire West, and most of Leawood.

 Peggy Miller, a teacher, said that when she started being the school's yearbook advisor at Hastings, 18 years prior to 2008, the number of copies of yearbooks sold was 80% of the total number of students.
 Around 2008, the copies of yearbooks sold was 10-15% that of the total number of students.
 In 2008 Miller said "They all want them, but it's like, who's got $60?
 They would rather go buy their tennis shoes or buy a grill for their mouth or something.
 A book is not as significant today to a child."
 In 2008 Miller introduced color pages in an effort to entice students to buy more yearbooks.